 After all that walking it was time for a dip and thankfully there’s a delightful walled swimming pool just between the hotel and chateau which was ideal for a cooling swim.
 The hotel notes say that the pool is only open in the morning from 10.30am onwards which seemed far too late for a pre-breakfast swim but the manager kindly took the covers off first thing so I could swim in the morning as well.

 There isn’t a restaurant at La Groirie as such but there is a menu for people – like me – who wanted to stay put and not go into Le Mans for dinner.
+As La Groirie is one of the nearest luxury hotels to Le Mans that is probably what most people do but it was such a lovely summer’s evening I decided to enjoy the hotel instead.
 The menu was surprisingly extensive considering, with pasta, shoulder of lamb and curry on the menu as well as classic French dishes such as rillette and fois gras, and my salade de feves and poulet roti looked small but was surprisingly tasty and exactly what I wanted.

 You can order drinks too and sitting out in the evening sunshine with a beer I felt extremely relaxed in this luxury boutique hotel.
 There is no sound from the nearby motorway (unless the wind changes and you might hear a distant rumble) but considering it’s just a few miles from major transport links you could be in the middle of nowhere and makes for a really relaxing French break.